 Contact us at firstname.lastname@example.org

-Over $53,000 has been raised by June 15 through private donations
+Over $63,000 has been raised to date through private donations

 6,100 Hibuki dogs have been produced including 1,100 inside Ukraine to help support local seamstresses